 Not all Flashes are created equal

 It is fair to say at the outset that not every flash is a good flash.
 Probably the biggest difference you will find between built-in flashes and on-camera external flash units.
-The built-in pop-up flashes have one major disadvantage, which is the impossibility of directing the flash, but on the other hand, their presence in the camera is an opportunity for many beginner photographers to try working with flash and you can also use it to fire an external, detachable flash.
+The built-in pop-up flashes have one major disadvantage, which is the impossibility of directing the flash, but on the other hand, their presence in the camera is an opportunity for many beginner photographers to try working with flash and you can also use it to fire an external, detachable flash or a smaller, compatible speedligt.

 Advantages of external flash Units

 Main advantage is the possibility of directing the flash to our liking thanks to the positionable head.
-This also goes hand in hand with the significantly higher performance of external flashes.
-This is indicated by the Guide Number (GN) for internal flashes reaching about 13 GN, the external flashes start somewhere around GN 20 and end somewhere around GN 80 in the case of powerful professional flashes.
+This also goes hand in hand with the significantly higher performance of external camera flashes.
+This is indicated by the Guide Number (GN) for internal flashes reaching about 13 GN, the detachable flashes start somewhere around GN 20 and end somewhere around GN 80 in the case of powerful professional external camera flashes.

 Disadvantages of external flash units